HOME Β· IS HOOKAH BAD FOR YOU? HEALTH RISKS EVERY SMOKER SHOULD KNOW REVIEWED 2026-05-18

 Cancer

-Hookah smoke contains at least 82 toxic chemicals, including 27 that are known carcinogens.
+Hookah smoke contains at least 82 toxic chemicals, including 27 that are known carcinogens (see the CDC hookah fact page for the federal summary of waterpipe smoke toxicity).
 Regular users face elevated risks of lung cancer, oral cancer, bladder cancer, and esophageal cancer.
 The Illinois Department of Public Health lists hookah alongside cigarettes as a significant cancer risk factor in their tobacco prevention guidance.

 Heart and Circulatory Problems